 - (6) Land utilization project (LUP) lands: The total number of acres of land utilization project land within the county multiplied by \$5.133. - (7) DNR administered other natural resources lands: The total acreage of DNR administered other natural resources land within the county multiplied by \$2.00. - (8) Lake Vermillion and Soudan Underground Mine lands: 1.50% of the appraised value of the Lake Vermillion and Soudan Underground Mine park lands.
-The appraised value of the state-owned land within the park shall not be reduced below the 2010 appraised value of the land. - The Lake Vermillion and Soudan Underground Mine State park is located within St. Louis County. - (9) Ditch Assessments of State Owned Lands in Consolidated Conservation (Con-Con) Areas: \$300,000 is appropriated annually for local assessments under section M.S.
+The appraised value of the state-owned land within the park shall not be reduced below the 2010 appraised value of the land. - The Lake Vermillion and Soudan Underground Mine State Park is located within St. Louis County. - The appraised value of the state-owned land within the Granelda Unit shall not be reduced below the 2021 appraised value of the land. - (9) Ditch Assessments of State Owned Lands in Consolidated Conservation (Con-Con) Areas: \$300,000 is appropriated annually for local assessments under section M.S.
 84A.55, subdivision 9.
 The amount shall be divided and distributed to the counties containing such assessments in proportion to each county's percentage of the total annual ditch assessment.

-For county auditors: The Department of Natural Resources will send you the acreage and appraised values they used to determine your county's 2020 natural resources land PILT.
+For county auditors: The Department of Natural Resources will send you the acreage and appraised values they used to determine your county's 2023 natural resources land PILT.